Jnanakshi Rajarajeshwari Temple

-Jnanakshi Rajarajeshwari Temple is a Hindu temple located in Rajarajeshwari Nagar, Bengaluru district in Karnataka.
-The primary deity of the temple is Shri Rajarajeshwari.
-The temple was constructed in the year 1978 by Sri Sivaratnapuri Swamiji (popularly known as Sri Tiruchi Swamigal).
-The idol of Goddess Sri Rajarajeshwari, a form of Goddess Sri Lalita Tripurasundari.
-This temple is believed to be the "ear" or "karnabhaga" of Bharat's many Shaktipeethas as mentioned in the Tantra Chudamani.
-It was once known as Kanchanagiri situated between the Cauvery and Vrishabhavati rivers.
+Jnanakshi Rajarajeshwari Temple is a Hindu temple in Rajarajeshwari Nagar, Bangalore, Karnataka, India.
+The primary deity of the temple is Rajarajeshwari.
+The temple was built in 1978.
+The idol Rajarajeshwari, a form of the Hindu goddess Tripura Sundari.
+This temple is believed to be the "ear" or 'ckarnabhag'c of India's Shaktipeethas as mentioned in the Tantra Chudamani.
+The temple area is situated between the Kaveri and Vrishabhavati rivers.
 The ruling Bhairava, Abiru Bhairava, is known as Jaya Peetha.
-The temple is believed to have been the home of the pious wife Anusuya and the sage Atri, who attained siddhi by appeasing the holy mother Sri Rajarajeshwari.
+The temple is believed to have been the home of the pious wife Anusuya and the sage Atri, who attained siddhi by appeasing Rajarajeshwari.
 The temple grounds are believed to be a sacred place for various devas, rishis, munis, and siddhas.